 Come for the cocktails and eats, but stay for the great design.
 Old World traveler’s vibes, epic book cases, high backed chairs, 20th century antiques, and calming hushed blues and greens accents transport you to another time.

 Whether you’re on a layover in Bangkok or there to stay, the Panpuri Wellness Facial is worth the excursion.
 Located in the bustling district of Ratchaprasong at Gaysorn Village, this beautifully designed minimalist urban retreat house features a myriad of wellness options, including Bangkok’s largest hydrothermal facility.
 But the real gem of the place is its PAÑPURI Signature Lotus Defense Skin Radiance Facial, which includes a 12-step sensorial treatment to rejuvenate your skin before or after your long-haul flight.
 The massage therapist pampers your skin like the holy thing it is, with natural and organic products (including lotus seed, dandelion, and white lupin extract) to help fight fatigue, pollution, and stress.
 Perhaps the best facial in all of Asia.
 Yes, you deserve this.
+After you treat yourself, we recommend a post-spa dinner and cocktails at the Banyan Tree Bangkok’s Vertigo Bar (located on the 61st floor), which offers one of the best panoramic views in the city.

 Four Seasons Koh Samui